in2code-de/in2publish_core/Documentation/Use/TheSimpleWay/PublishFiles.md

 ## Color Coding

-* Any color: The page or a record on this page is different on stage and production
+* Grey: The file or folder has not changed
-* Yellow: There is a change on this page.
+* Yellow: There is a change in this folder/file.
-* Green: This is a new page.
+* Green: This is a new folder/file.
-* Red: This page was deleted.
+* Red: This folder/file was deleted.
-* Blue: This page has been moved within the pagetree.
+* Blue: This folder/file has been moved within the folder structure.

 ## Filtering